csula/cs1222-spring-2017/README.md

 ## Announcements

+- **3/21/2017** I've posted [Class Notes](CLASSNOTES.md).
+Hopefully this will help you prepare for the midterm.
+Once again, the format of the exam is consited of two parts: short answers and progamming.
+You can have one note sheet for the short answers part but everything is close.
+For the programming part, it's openbook.

 - **3/6/2017** Please note that I have to travel conflict with lecture schedule this week.
 You will need to watch the following videos: